 Each state, has its own rules, regulations, coverage requirements and everything in between—they pretty much run the show.

 It’s simple.
 Literally.
-Independent agents simplify the process by shopping and comparing insurance quotes and rates for you.
+Independent insurance agents simplify the process by shopping and comparing insurance quotes and rates for you.
 Not only that, they’ll cut the jargon and clarify the fine print so you know exactly what you’re getting.

 Plus, they’re the only agents who can work with multiple workers’ comp insurance carriers, which gives you more options for finding ideal coverage that complies with state regulations.
 It’s one of the biggest reasons why they dominate the workers’ comp coverage market.